A paperfolding paradise

 page attempts to record what is known about the origin

-and history of the origami design known as the Cicada, of
+and history of the origami designs known as the Cicada

-Diagrams for this design appear on page 36 of the Kan No Mado, written in 1845.
+Diagrams for this design first vappear on page 36 of the Kan No Mado, written in 1845.
 It is one of only a handful of designs in this manuscript that is folded from an uncut square.
 The instructions say, 'Twist both corners with fingernails to make the eyes.'

 In the West

-Diagrams for a version of the Cicada which has similarities to the Kabuto design, appear in Margaret Campbell's 'Paper Toy Making', first published in London in 1936.
+Diagrams for another version of the Cicada (which has similarities to the Kabuto design), appear in Margaret Campbell's 'Paper Toy Making', which was first published by Sir Isaac Pitman and Sons Ltd in London, probably in 1937, although both the Foreword and Preface are dated 1936, which argues that the book was complete at that date.
 In this case the eyes are simply drawn on once the folding is finished.